... because some people need it.

 Add to this here also a populace, which will be partially pissed off.
 Be that feeling cheated, because of the expropriation from behind.
 Or just having enough of security measures, which too often unnecessarily harm.
 Or maybe simply take this as occasion, to express their uneasiness, regarding being ever more dependent upon people, over whom they have little influence, and whose behaviour too often does not coincide with the interests of users.
 For politicians this makes enacting of laws against it attractive, in the fight for votes.

 As part of this enforced-HTTPS could be recognized as discrimination against the life-styles of various types of HTTP users.
 Followed by placing under official prohibition above criteria where enforced-HTTPS is unacceptable.
 Or better even demand full net neutrality, including server neutrality, transfer data without imposing themselves.
 With thus prohibition against any enforced requirements which go above technological functional necessity or system integrity.
 This is normally the case with all other infrastructure and can also be here.
-Facultative securing may be offered, but only if the user demands it by an explicite action (such as clicking on a "Secure" link), no matter if redirect or setting HSTS.
+Facultative securing may be offered, but only if the user demands it by an explicite action (such as clicking on a "Secure" link).

 (Possibly also placing under prohibition above criteria where enforced-TLS is unacceptable.
 Or even, because of preventing sending direct, expand this to using the "reject without testing content" form of DUL, or further to using any IP addresses or host names or other meta data based techniques.
 Better still again demand server neutrality, with thus prohibition against any enforced spam filtering imposing itself.
 Facultative filtering may be offered, but only if the user explicitely demands it.)